Ronald Zubar

-Ronald Raymond Zubar (born 20 September 1985) is a Guadeloupean former professional footballer who played as a defender.
+Ronald Raymond Zubar (born 20 September 1985) is a French former professional footballer who played as a defender.

 Zubar's efforts at French club Stade Malherbe Caen earned him a move to Olympique de Marseille in 2006.
 His time at Marseille ended sourly though, after some individual errors saw fans turn against him and him relegated to the sidelines.
 He found an exit in English Premier League club Wolverhampton Wanderers, for whom he signed in 2009 and remained until 2013.

 Club career

 Caen

-Born in Les Abymes, Guadeloupe, one of France's overseas regions, Zubar began his professional football career at Ligue 2 side Stade Malherbe Caen and was part of their youth team, which were runners-up in the 2001 Gambardella Cup.
+Born in Les Abymes, Guadeloupe, Zubar began his professional football career at Ligue 2 side Stade Malherbe Caen and was part of their youth team, which were runners-up in the 2001 Gambardella Cup.
 He made his first team debut for Caen against fellow Ligue 2 side Lorient on 8 March 2003, which ended in a goalless draw.

 Zubar sustained a run of games in the first team and helped his team win promotion to Ligue 1 in the 2003–04 season.
 He was part of the team that reached the French League Cup Final in 2005.
-However Caen was relegated at the end of the season, finishing in 18th place in Ligue 1.
+However, Caen was relegated at the end of the season, finishing in 18th place in Ligue 1.
 Zubar remained with the club for another season as he tried to help them back into Ligue 1, but this was unsuccessful.
 Despite Caen's failure to get promotion, he was named as the best defensive midfielder in Ligue 2's Team of the Year.
 He made a total of 96 appearances for Caen, scoring two goals.